johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 8. Where traffic byte counters need to be 64-bit, packet and discard counters that increase at a lower rate may be encoded in fewer bits, e.g., 32-bit.
 9. Aggregate counters need to be able to deal with the possibility of discontinuities in the underlying counters.
 10. In cases where the reporting device is the source or destination of a tunnel, the ingress protocol for a packet may differ from the egress protocol; if IPv4 is tunnelled over IPv6 for example.
 Some implementations may attribute egress discards to the ingress protocol.
-11. While the classification tree is seven layers deep, a minimal implementation may only implement the top six layers.